shwetapai/Predicting-Success-of-a-Kickstarter-Campaign-based-on-its-campaign-description/README.md

 **Process**

-I scrapped data on 7000 kickstrtes from the month Aug 2018.I decided to only focus on project whose goal was expressed in USD.
+I scrapped data on 7000 kickstarter projects from the month of August 2018.I decided to only focus on project whose funding goal was expressed in USD.
 My final dataset had 5800 kickstarter projects.

-I then extracted information from project descriptions for each project and stored it in a dataframe.I then extracted 18 meta-features based on the project descriptions( 'num_sents', 'num_words', 'num_all_caps', 'percent_all_caps','num_exclms', 'percent_exclms', 'num_imp_words','percent_imp_words', 'avg_words_per_sent', 'num_paragraphs','avg_sents_per_paragraph', 'avg_words_per_paragraph','num_images', 'num_videos', 'num_youtubes','num_hyperlinks', 'num_bolded', 'percent_bolded').
+I extracted meta-features from project descriptions for each project and stored them in a dataframe.I  extracted 18 meta-features based on the project descriptions( 'num_sents', 'num_words', 'num_all_caps', 'percent_all_caps','num_exclms', 'percent_exclms', 'num_imp_words','percent_imp_words', 'avg_words_per_sent', 'num_paragraphs','avg_sents_per_paragraph', 'avg_words_per_paragraph','num_images', 'num_videos', 'num_youtubes','num_hyperlinks', 'num_bolded', 'percent_bolded').

-I then performed sentiment analysis on the project description of each project and included 'sentiment' as one of the features.I then preprocessed the project descriptions ( by using tokenisers, vectorizer)  and used NMF to group the project description in 20 topics.I then included the 20 topics as features in the final dataset along with the 19 meta-features discussed above.
+I then performed sentiment analysis on the project descriptions for each project and included 'sentiment' as one of the features.I then preprocessed the project descriptions ( by tokenizing and  vectorizering it)  and used NMF to group the project description in 20 topics.I then included the 20 topics as features in the final dataset along with the 19 meta-features discussed above.
 My final dataset had 5082 rows and 39 columns.I decided to use all the features in my model as it gave the highest AUC.My target variable was binary ( 1:Funded, 0:Not Funded).

 **Machine Learning Model**

-After splitting the dataset into 'training' and 'test' sets, I tried various classifier models on the dataset.
+After splitting the dataset into 'training' and 'test' sets, I fit various classifier models on the dataset.
 I finally selected random forest classifier and it was slightly better than other models in terms of its **AUC (0.77)** and the **precision (71%)**.

- I decided to focus on 'precision' as a perfomance metric as a false positve (Predicting that a project will be funded when it actually ends up not being funded) was a more serious error than the false negative.
+ I decided to focus on 'precision' as a perfomance metric as a **false positve (Predicting that a project will be funded when it actually ends up not being funded)** was a more serious error than the false negative.
 I didnot focus on false-negative as it's unlikely that any creator would abandon their painstaking efforts on their Kickstarter project after receiving an estimate from a single website.

 I used the 'feature_importances_' feature of the model to find the most predictive features.
-Keeping the value of all other features constant, I  changed the value of the most predictive features by a small value to observe the change in the caipaign's probablity of success.Changing certain features reulted in a very modest improvement in the campaign's probablity of success.
+Keeping the value of all other features constant, I  increased and decreased the value of the most predictive features by a small value to observe the change in the campaign's probablity of success.Changing certain features reulted in a very modest improvement in the campaign's probablity of success.

 **Results**

 I utilized the above model in a flask app.
 The app takes a link to a kickstarter project as an input and reports the probablity of a project's success.I initially aslo included functions that recommend changes that could improve a project's probablity of success.
-I decided focus on the current probablity of success as the features changes led to a very modest improvement in the project's probablity of success.
+I decided to focus on the current probablity of success as the features changes led to a very modest improvement in the project's probablity of success.

 **What Could I have done differently**